intrinio/java-sdk/docs/FilingApi.md

     String company = "AAPL"; // String | Filings for the given `company` identifier (ticker, CIK, LEI, Intrinio ID) String reportType = null; // String | Filter by report type.
 Separate values with commas to return multiple The filing <a href=\"https://docs.intrinio.com/documentation/sec_filing_report_types\" target=\"_blank\">report types</a>.
-    LocalDate startDate = null; // LocalDate | Filed on or after the given date LocalDate endDate = null; // LocalDate | Filed before or after the given date Integer pageSize = 100; // Integer | The number of results to return String nextPage = null; // String | Gets the next page of data from a previous API call
+    LocalDate startDate = LocalDate.now(); // LocalDate | Filed on or after the given date LocalDate endDate = LocalDate.now(); // LocalDate | Filed before or after the given date Integer pageSize = 100; // Integer | The number of results to return String nextPage = null; // String | Gets the next page of data from a previous API call